-NOTE: Channel B is always polarity reversed on the input, but polarity compensated by feeding the minus pin on the Channel B output with the output voltage.
-Channel A output is connected in normal polarity mode.
-By having channel A and B operating in opposite polarity, the energy storage in the power supply is more efficient.
+NOTE: Channel B and D is always polarity reversed on the input, but polarity compensated by feeding the minus pin on the Channel B and D outputs with the output voltage.
+Channel A and C outputs are connected in normal polarity mode.
+By having channel A and B (and C and D) operating in opposite polarity, the energy storage in the power supply is more efficient.
 This is significant for signals below 100 Hz (sub bass etc.) and improves the power bandwidth.
 Be sure to use balanced inputs on all measurement equipment (also oscilloscope probes) if you are bench testing.

-Reverse operation of Channel B
+Reverse operation of Channel B and D.